ChrisJBurns/label-hook/README.md

 #### Running label-hook
 As a user, the following steps can be followed to ensure the webhook can be used:
 - Download the executable file from the release page
-- Wherever you store the executable, make sure there is a folder in the same directory called `config` that has a `config.json` file inside it.
-This is the config file that the application uses.
-The recommended file structure would be:
-  - label-hook
-      - `label-hook.exe`
-      - config
-        - `config.json`
-- Once the folder structure has been completed, open the `config.json` file and configure the properties to your requirements.
-Additional description around configuration can be found in the config folder [README.md](config/README.md).
+- Download the `config.json` template file from the [config](config/) folder and save it in a folder of your choice (it is recommended to keep it in the same folder as the `label-hook` executable to keep it all together) and correctly configure it.
+Help on what each property in the configuration file means can be found in the config folder [README.md](config/README.md).
-- Run the executable via `./label-hook`
+- Run the executable via `./label-hook [PATH_TO_CONFIG_JSON_FILE]` example `./label-hook config.json`

 ##### Adding webhook in GitHub
 When the label-hook application is running on the desired host and port you have configured, add a GitHub webhook (tutorials around this can be found online by GitHub and others - it is very simple) that uses the URL of the running label-hook and make sure that you specify that ONLY the pull request events get sent to the label-hook and nothing else.
 This is because it only needs to accept requests coming in that are related to pull requests.